1. Think of email marketing as a two-way conversation

 There’s always room to improve your email campaigns, and one of the best ways to do that is through continuous split testing — pitting two or more versions of your email message against each other to see which performs better.

-This gives you valuable insight into their performance while allowing you to increase engagement, opt-ins, and conversions by improving the quality of your final product.
+This gives you valuable insight into the email campaign’s performance while allowing you to increase engagement, opt-ins, and conversions by improving the quality of your final product.
 It all comes down to learning what your market wants to see in their inbox and adapting.

 Split test everything: send dates and times, subject lines and preheaders, email templates, design and body copy.
-Learn more about split testing in this use case.
+Learn more about split testing in this article.

 Your list is one of your most valuable assets, as it contains everything your contacts have told you about themselves since day one.
 Between behavioral and demographic information gained in your CRM, you’ve got your finger on the pulse of each contact’s engagement with your business.
 Use the data to segment your list and send tailored content to each group.

 By separating your list into groups based on their interests, you open up the opportunity to personalize your email marketing and, in turn, significantly improve your email marketing results.
-In fact, Optinmonster says, “Automated emails which include personalization have a 75% higher open rate than those that don’t.”
+In fact, Influencer Marketing Hub says, “74% of marketers attribute targeted personalization as the reason for increased customer engagement.”

 Here are a few types of segmented emails you might send to your list: